charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 juju deploy charmed-kubernetes
 ```

-This will install the latest stable version of the **Charmed Kubernetes** with
+This will install the latest stable version of **Charmed Kubernetes** with
 the default components and configuration.
 If you wish to customise this install
 (which may be helpful if you are close to the system requirements), please see
 the [main install page][install].